biotope/biotope-element/docs/nesting.md

 </my-button>
 ```

-However, the user would effectivle only see the following:
+However, the user would effectively only see the following:

 ```html
 <my-button>